As with any career, customer service requires certain background experiences, skills, and knowledge to be successful.

 Precise · Scientific · Intellectual

-Those of you who identify as investigative would be successful as customer support engineers.
+Those of you who identify as investigative would be successful as customer support specialists or product experts.

 Investigative personalities enjoy working with complex ideas and participating in activities that require vast amounts of thinking.
 They enjoy discovering new facts and solving mental problems.
-They enjoy, and are good at, math and science, and value these fields very much.
+Investigative personalities tend to be good at math and science and value these fields very much.
 They veer away from trying to persuade or sell to people.

-As a customer support engineer, you would get the opportunity to solve more complex, thought-provoking problems.
+As a customer support specialist or product expert, you would get the opportunity to solve more complex, thought-provoking problems.
 You would get to learn a lot of interesting facts about computer systems and put them to the test when working with customers.
 Since you enjoy math and science, you would love the opportunity to incorporate both these skills into this very analytical field.
-You would never have to feel like you're persuading people or leading them astray, since customer support is a responsive field, not proactive.
-Your scientific mind would be immensely helpful in fostering a more insightful customer support engineering team.

 4. Artistic: "The Creator"

 Those of you who identify as artistic would be successful as customer success managers.